 The first mention of the complex in official records was in 1023.
 The ruins today include parts of a Gothic basilica from the 12th or 13th century and a 15th-century Gothic renaissance monastery.

 As the sun poured in through the deadly quiet courtyard, I noticed an idyllic, empty outdoor cafe.
-I stopped for an ice-cold glass of Croatian wine, of course.
+With 45 minutes left until the last boat back to Dubrovnik, I stopped for an ice-cold glass of Croatian wine.

 Sitting in the sun, I was struck by the patters of a bush overhead, so I sketched them while overlooking the botanical garden with its pristine hedges and Victorian landscaping.
-The peacefulness was a rare treat.
-That quiet hour in the sun is one of my fondest memories of my entire trip.
+The peacefulness was intense and a rare treat on a budget backpack around the Balkans.

 Did we break the curse of Lokrum Island?

-“But rally…?”
+“But really…?”
 I needled him gently.
 “Isn’t that just a story for tourists…?”
-I expected a laugh, but instead received the same expression I saw on the harbourman’s face that morning.
+I expected a laugh.
+Instead I received the same expression I saw on the harbourman’s face that morning.

 Admitting defeat, I set sail on the last boat and sure enough, my shipmates were largely the last of the restaurant and bar workers.

-As the boat departed from the jetty and the glittering Adriatic spread in front of us, I asked myself – what about the peacocks and rabbits?
-Maybe they followed us later in a private yacht.
+As the boat departed from Lokrum Island and the glittering Adriatic spread out under it, I wondered about the peacocks and rabbits.
+Maybe they followed us later on a private yacht.